jawilson/bar-assistant-mcp-server/SETUP.md

 ## Next Steps

 - Read the full [README.md](README.md) for detailed features
-- Check [CONTRIBUTING.md](CONTRIBUTING.md) if you want to contribute
 - Explore the available tools and their parameters

 ## Need Help?

 - Check the [README.md](README.md) for detailed documentation
 - Review test examples in `test/run-tests.ts`
-- Open a GitHub issue for bugs or questions

 ---